How to Set Goals to Get HealthierMay 13, 2020

 Do you value your health?

-And when I ask you why you want to workout and eat healthier, the first answer that comes to mind is likely: “to be healthier”
+And if I ask you why you want to work out and eat healthier, the first answer that comes to mind is likely going to be “to be healthier.”

 Then maybe, “to lose weight” follows shortly after.

 Those are sensible answers, but they’re pretty unhelpful when it comes to sustained behavior change and lifestyle modification.

 Intrinsic motivation is what you should be shooting for.

 Spoiler alert: “I want to be healthier” and “I want to lose weight” don’t typically fall into that category, but read on to figure out how you can change that for yourself to see more success.

 In a study by Segar et al. (2011), they found that people with intrinsic goals are more likely to make the behavioral changes necessary for fitness goal achievement.

 In this study, researchers asked 226 people about their reasons for exercising.
 Following this assessment, these people were tracked over the next year to see how much exercising they ended up doing.

 Those that reported “quality of life” as the main reason (a whopping 15% of people) exercised 34% more than those with reasons related to appearance and 25% more than those with reasons related to their current health.